jordieres/AFERNANDEZ_ms_2024/docs/intro.rst

 Introduction
 ============

-The main purpose of this package is to help in the indetification of Gait features.
+The main purpose of this package is to assist in the identification and analysis of gait features.
-The ambition is to characterize the fine grain attributes of the walking process in particular for people with Multiple Sclerosis (MS) disease.
+The ambition is to characterize the fine-grain attributes of the walking process, particularly for individuals affected by Multiple Sclerosis (MS).

 Motivation
 ==========

-The focus is to seamless integrated the work carried out at edge, by collecting high frequency data obtained from Sensoria heath \copyright instrumented socks via BLE from Android or iOS developed app to upload it into a timeseries database in InfluxDB
+The project focuses on seamlessly integrating data collected at the edge.
+High-frequency sensor data from Sensoria Health© instrumented socks is transmitted via BLE through custom Android or iOS apps and uploaded into an InfluxDB time-series database.

-In addition, other tools analyze the collected data and extract relevant periods where data is available and store them into a RDBMS in PostgreSQL.
-Indeed, through different algorithms, periods larger than 7s of walk are also identified.
+Additional tools analyze this data to identify valid activity periods and store them in a PostgreSQL relational database.
+Using specialized algorithms, walking periods longer than 7 seconds are detected and further analyzed.

-Now, it is the time to identify detailed low level gait features, such as the swing distance, cadence, and others.
+The current goal is to extract detailed low-level gait features, such as stride length, cadence, swing distance, and other movement metrics to enable precise assessment of mobility impairments.

 General Structure
 =================

 The application includes:

-* One package named ``InfluxDBms`` containing several classes for managing and querying InfluxDB.
+* A package named ``InfluxDBms`` containing classes for managing and querying InfluxDB.
+* A package named ``msGeom`` containing processing tools for IMU + GPS fusion, step detection, stride analysis, and visualization.
-* One module named ``test_InfluxDB`` with several scripts to extract and present data from InfluxDB.
+* A main execution script ``test_InfluxDB\extract_data.py`` that extract data from InfluxDB.
-* One module named ``gps_trajectory`` for generating and visualizing GPS trajectories using Folium.
+* A main execution script ``transform_data/stride_measurement.py`` to run the full processing pipeline.

-Detailed information can be found in the modules below.
+Detailed information can be found in the modules listed below.